 For Self-Care enthusiasts: If you love this sort of thing, check out my How to Human class.
 It’s a blend of human care and dog training.
 It’s available on a sliding scale, even free if that’s what you need.
 I also really love the book The New Science of Adult Attachment and How It Can Help You Find–and Keep– Love by Amir Levine and Rachel Heller.

-For Buddhists concerned about attachment: In case it's not clear, secure attachment is a good thing.
-I was confused about this for a while, but what attachment theory calls 'secure attachment' isn't the sort of attachment that Buddhism warns us against, which is a clinging non-acceptance.
-That's more like what researchers would call anxious attachment.
+For Buddhists concerned about attachment: In case it’s not clear, secure attachment is healthy.
+I was confused about this for a while, but what attachment theory calls ‘secure attachment’ isn’t the sort of attachment that Buddhism warns us against, which is a clinging non-acceptance.
+That’s more like what researchers would call anxious attachment.

 For Science Lovers: There are so many open questions here.
 I’d love to see more in the comments.
 I’ll also update and add more questions here as I think of them.